 Thankfully, music theory explores what works and why, and so if you’ve determined the key signature of the track, what you can do is just Google Search the chords of that Key Signature and find out what are the chords in that Key Signature.

+Mark Sarnecki’s pair of books the Complete Elementary Rudiments and the Answer Book are really what helped me with this.
 Eventually, you’ll start to just remember the order of chords in the scale, for instance, in the Major Scale, the chords are usually the following.

 Chords of the Major Scale

 Major, Minor, Minor, Major, Major (Dominant 7th), Minor, Half-Diminished

 If the song is in a Minor Key, the chords may be in the following order:

 Minor, Half-Diminished, Major, Minor, Minor, Major, Major (Dominant 7th)